-- Planning and Design the period, prior to construction, during which preliminary legislative and administrative arrangements, are made and engineering designs are carried out.
-The preparation of construction tender documents forms part of this phase; - Construction the period during which the owner, having dealt with the necessary legislative and administrative arrangements, appoints a contractor for the development of services infrastructure as well as any other construction process(s) within the development area; - Operation and Maintenance the period during which the services infrastructure and other structures will be fully functional and maintained.
+• Planning and Design - the period, prior to construction, during which preliminary legislative and administrative arrangements, are made and engineering designs are carried out.
+The preparation of construction tender documents forms part of this phase;

+• Construction - the period during which the owner, having dealt with the necessary legislative and administrative arrangements, appoints a contractor for the development of services infrastructure as well as any other construction process(s) within the development area;

+• Operation and Maintenance - the period during which the services infrastructure and other structures will be fully functional and maintained.

-The installations at the site already exist and in use, therefore the EMP will only cover the operation and maintenance phase, and include the decommissioning phase.
+The installations at the site already exist and are in use, therefore the EMP will only cover the operation and maintenance phase, and include the decommissioning phase.

-3 ROLES AND RESPONSIBILITIES
+ROLES AND RESPONSIBILITIES

-Engen Namibia (Pty) Ltd is ultimately responsible for the implementation of the EMP.
+Engen Namibia (Pty) Ltd (the proponent) is ultimately responsible for the implementation of the EMP.
 The proponent may delegate this responsibility as the project progresses through its life cycle.
 In this case the delegated responsibility for the effective implementation of this EMP will rest on the following key individuals:

-- Owner's Representative;
+Owner's Representative;

-- Environmental Control Officer; and
+Environmental Control Officer; and

-- Contractor (Operations and Maintenance).
+Contractor (Operations and Maintenance).

-3.1 OWNER'S REPRESENTATIVE
+OWNER'S REPRESENTATIVE

-The owner may assign the responsibility of managing all aspects of this development to a designated member of staff, referred to in this EMP as the Employer' Representative (ER).
-The owner may decide to assign this role to one person for the full duration of this development, or may assign a different ER to each of the development phases.
+The owner may assign the responsibility of managing all aspects of this development to a designated member of staff, referred to in this EMP as the Employer' Representative development, or may assign a different ER to each of the development phases.
 The ER's responsibilities are as follows: